The challenge

 The outcome

 The project also showed strong community opposition to the redevelopment of one particular site in the town centre.
-On the basis of such strong community sentiment, the site in question no longer being considered for any redevelopment proposal.
+On the basis of such strong community sentiment, the site in question is no longer being considered for any redevelopment proposal.